Alex Collins (American football): 2016

 The Seattle Seahawks selected Collins in the fifth round (171st overall) of the 2016 NFL Draft.
 He was the 13th running back selected in the 2016 NFL Draft and one of three running backs the Seahawks drafted in 2016, along with C. J. Prosise (third round, 90th overall) and Zac Brooks (seventh round, 247th overall).
 His former teammate and backup at Arkansas, Jonathan Williams, was selected before him by the Buffalo Bills in the fifth round (156th overall).
 On May 6, 2016, Collins signed a four-year deal worth $2.2 million overall with a $184,000 bonus.

 Upon arriving at the Seahawks' training camp, Collins began competing with Thomas Rawls, Christine Michael, Prosise, Brooks, and Troymaine Pope for the role as the starting running back after it was left vacant by the retirement of Marshawn Lynch.
-Collins had an impressive training camp was given a chance to showcase his abilities after Rawls missed the starts of training camp while still recovering from injury and Prosise missed a stretch of camp with a hamstring injury.
+Collins had an impressive training camp and was given a chance to showcase his abilities after Rawls missed the starts of training camp while still recovering from injury and Prosise missed a stretch of camp with a hamstring injury.
 After a mediocre preseason, head coach Pete Carroll named Collins the fourth running back on the Seahawks' depth chart behind Michael, Rawls, and Prosise.

 He made his professional regular season debut in the Seahawks' Week 2 matchup against the Los Angeles Rams, but had no gain on two carries in their 9–3 loss.
 The next week, Collins had 12 rushing yards on four carries and made the first two receptions of his career for 19 receiving yards in a 37–18 victory over the San Francisco 49ers.
 He caught his first career pass from Russell Wilson and gained nine-yards in the first quarter.
 On October 16, 2016, Collins had a nine-yard reception and one carry for a two-yard gain and the first touchdown of his career during Seattle's 26–24 defeat over the Atlanta Falcons.
 Collins finished his rookie season with 31 carries for 125 rushing yards and one rushing touchdown, in 11 games.
 He also caught 11 passes for 84 receiving yards.
 Collins also had eight carries for rushing 27 yards and three receptions for 28 receiving yards in two playoff games.

 After a 10–5–1 season, the Seahawks finished atop the NFC West and received a playoff berth.
 On January 7, 2017, Collins had six carries for 13 rushing yards and one 11-yard reception in the Seahawks' 26–6 victory over the Detroit Lions in the Wild Card Round.
 They lost the following game to the Falcons by a score of 36–20 in the Divisional Round.